Location-based species prediction

 The aim of the challenge is to predict the list of species that are the most likely to be observed at a given location.
 Therefore, we will provide a large training set of species occurrences, each occurrence being associated to a multi-channel image characterizing the local environment.
 Indeed, it is usually not possible to learn a species distribution model directly from spatial positions because of the limited number of occurrences and the sampling bias.
 What is usually done in ecology is to predict the distribution on the basis of a representation in the environmental space, typically a feature vector composed of climatic variables (average temperature at that location, precipitation, etc.) and other variables such as soil type, land cover, distance to water, etc. The originality of GeoLifeCLEF is to generalize such niche modeling approach to the use of an image-based environmental representation space.
 Instead of learning a model from environmental feature vectors, the goal of the task will be to learn a model from k-dimensional image patches, each patch representing the value of an environmental variable in the neighborhood of the occurrence (see figure below for an illustration).
 From a machine learning point of view, the challenge will thus be treatable as an image classification task.
 Participants will learn their models on a train set constituted of valid and uncertain citizen sciences occurrences.
 They will then try to predict the most likely species on an independent test set made up of expert plant occurrences with accurate identification and spatial location over very diverse biotic areas in France: The Mediterranean and Alpine regions.

-Check out the Python scripts to simplify formatting of the dataset for the learning process (provided here https://github.com/maximiliense/GLC19).
+Check out the Protocol Note for detailed informations about the dataset construction and Python scripts at https://github.com/maximiliense/GLC19 to simplify formatting of the dataset for the learning process.

 Information will be posted after the challenge ends.